lineageos4microg/docker-lineage-cicd/README.md

 If in doubt, use `restricted`: note that packages that requires the FAKE_SIGNATURE permission must be included in the build as system apps (e.g. as part of GMS or `CUSTOM_PACKAGES`)

+#### Signature spoofing (starting from LineageOS 21)

+LineageOS 21 introduced built-in signature spoofing specifically for microG.
+The "Original" and restricted patches applied to previous versions of LineageOS have been dropped in favor of the built-in functionality.

+This means that signature spoofing will work for microG even if the environment variable `SIGNATURE_SPOOFING` is set to `no`.

+It should be noted that by default, signature spoofing is only enabled on "debuggable" builds (`eng` and `userdebug` build variants).
+It is possible to enable signature spoofing on the `user` build variant as well by setting the `SIGNATURE_SPOOFING` variable to `restricted`.

 #### Proprietary files